 An architect, a former businessman, and a nomadic walk into an empty building….
 And show us how community living can work in 2017;

-Two and a half years of innovative freedom in the shape of an East London warehouse are coming to an end on November 19th.
-The Hive in Dalston, which has been home to many people, as well as a fertile soil to locals’ passions and ideas, is closing its doors, potentially, to allow new ones to open up.
+Two and a half years of innovative freedom in the shape of an East London warehouse is coming to an end on November 19th.
+The Hive in Dalston, that’s been a home to numerous people, as well as a fertile soil to locals’ passions and ideas, is closing its doors, potentially, to allow new ones to open up.

 On November 16th, the people of The Hive will be sharing the experience and wisdom they’ve gained, in a conference they are hosting, which is expected to be attended by some of the most influential figures in the city.
-Hand in hand with their hosting landlord, they are willing to create a lobby that will challenge our perception on social living in the city.
+Hand by hand with their hosting landlord, they are willing to create a lobby that will challenge our perception of social living in the city.

 In 2016\17 alone, almost 20,000 homes across London stood empty and unloved, due to a study conducted by Composite Door Experts.
-The combined value of these properties, according to the study, is estimated at £11.7 billion.
-In the exact same year, more than 8,000 people ‘slept rough’ on London’s streets, showing a worrying increase of 170% in the last ten years, as to Streets of London’s website.
+The combined value of these properties, as to the study, is estimated by £11.7 billion (!).
+In the exact same year, more than 8,000 people ‘slept rough’ on London’s streets, showing a worrying increase of 170% (!) in the last ten years, due to Streets of London’s website.

 The Hive is the creation as well as the showcase of the non-profit organization, ReSpace Projects.
 It is a temporary independent social space, based in an empty building, aimed at being an environmentally-conscious communal centre where individuals can present their music, build exhibitions, run workshops, and collaborate with one another.
 No money involved, no boundaries.
 Built upon a model they’d describe as “Holistic Urban Regeneration”, The Hive exemplify the numerous opportunities that are available to us within empty buildings and wasted resources.

-“The problem here isn’t about space, there is enough space; but not enough desire.”
+“The problem here is not about space, there is enough space; but not enough desire.”

 A Place Where Communities Can Come Together

-Throughout its existence, The Hive has hosted thousands of events, gave a stage to numerous local artists and creative people, and has been home to about 150 people who had nowhere else to go.
+Throughout its existence, The Hive has hosted thousands of events, gave a stage to numerous local artists and creative people, and has been a home for about 150 people that had nowhere else to go.
 Exhibitions and workshops took place regularly at the venue, based on participants’ contributions.

-As you walk into The Hive, a smell of a burnt incense welcomes you.
-Old colourful leather sofas, which were all collected from the street, give you a feeling of a living room.
-In this concrete bubble, at the heart of East London, I’ve met a young passionate architect, a Gnawa musician, a full-time nomadic, a former advertiser, and many others- sitting all together, sharing the same roof.
+As you walk into The Hive, a smell of burnt incense is likely to pleasantly welcome you.
+Old colourful leather sofas, which were all collected from the street, may give you an actual feeling of a living room.
+In this concrete bubble, at the heart of East London, I’ve met a young passionate architect, a Gnawa musician, a full-time nomadic, a former advertiser, and many others, sitting all together, sharing the same roof.